deepaksood619/deepaksood619.github.io/docs/mathematics/probability/intro.md

 Ex - 2 defects found in a test of 100 cars.
 What is the probability of getting a defect?
 (2% ?)

-In [probability theory](https://en.wikipedia.org/wiki/Probability_theory), therule of successionis a formula introduced in the 18th century by [Pierre-Simon Laplace](https://en.wikipedia.org/wiki/Pierre-Simon_Laplace) in the course of treating the [sunrise problem](https://en.wikipedia.org/wiki/Sunrise_problem).
+In [probability theory](https://en.wikipedia.org/wiki/Probability_theory), the rule of succession is a formula introduced in the 18th century by [Pierre-Simon Laplace](https://en.wikipedia.org/wiki/Pierre-Simon_Laplace) in the course of treating the [sunrise problem](https://en.wikipedia.org/wiki/Sunrise_problem).

 The formula is still used, particularly to estimate underlying probabilities when there are few observations, or for events that have not been observed to occur at all in (finite) sample data.
 Assigning events a [zero probability](https://en.wikipedia.org/wiki/Zero_probability) contravenes [Cromwell's rule](https://en.wikipedia.org/wiki/Cromwell%27s_rule); such contravention can never be strictly justified in physical situations, albeit sometimes must be assumed in practice.